ignatiusmb/aubade/workspace/content/artisan/+article.md

 description: content processing tools for Aubade
 ---

-the `/artisan` module provides tools for content processing, including a markdown compiler and a syntax highlighter. built from the ground up to be lightweight and efficient, use it together with the other modules or independently in any JavaScript environment.
+the `/artisan` module provides Aubade's content processing utilities. it includes the markdown compiler, syntax highlighter, and low-level transforms. the module is lightweight, designed to work on its own or alongside other Aubade components in any JavaScript environment.

 ## markdown

 > **here be dragons** — this feature is experimental. expect missing pieces and breaking changes as the compiler evolves.

-[Libretto](/docs/libretto) is Aubade's own markdown dialect, it is designed to keep documents readable while giving Aubade precise control over how content is parsed and rendered.
+Aubade implements [Libretto](/docs/libretto), a markdown dialect designed to keep documents readable while giving Aubade precise control over parsing and rendering. this section covers the compiler interface and customization hooks exposed through `/artisan`.

 ### engrave